-Close to the Farm and between Romagna and Tuscany, we find one of the most beautiful green areas in Europe: the Foreste Casentinesi, Monte Falterona e Campigna National Park.
+Close to the Farm and between Romagna and Tuscany, we find one of the most beautiful green areas in Europe: The National Park of the Casentino Forests, Monte Falterona and Campigna.

 It measures 36,000 hectares and includes woods, rivers, birds, archaeological sites, mammals, flowers, rocks, waterfalls, crests, valley and spiritual places.
 It’s a protected area among the provinces of Forlì-Cesena, Arezzo and Florence.

 The millenary HOLY HERMITAGE OF CAMALDOLI

 The monastic settlement of Camaldoli was founded 1000 years ago by Saint Romuald, who chose this place surrounded by thick firs forests as a place for retreat and mediation.

 The care of the wood was so important that it was included among the rules of the religious order.
 In 1012 the Benedictin monk founded in Campo Amabile the current Hermitage of Camaldoli, the first 5 cells and a small oratory.
 In the following year he re-arranged an existing building to be used as accommodations that is the current monastery of Camaldoli.